-As a result, we compiled a benchmark comprising 67 penetration testing targets, spanning 32 CWE (Common Weakness Enumeration) categories as shown in Fig.\ref{fig:cwe_dist} in the appendix.
-Within our benchmark, there are 50 targets with easy exploitability difficulty, 11 with medium exploitability difficulty, and 6 with hard exploitability difficulty.
-This diverse and realistic collection of vulnerable environments ensures a comprehensive assessment.
+As a result, we compiled a benchmark comprising 67 penetration testing targets, spanning 32 CWE (Common Weakness Enumeration) categories as shown in Fig.\ref{fig:cwe_dist} in the appendix. \XS{These vulnerabilities cover eight security risks in OWASP Top 10 vulnerability~\cite{owasp_top_10}.} Within our benchmark, there are 50 targets with easy exploitability difficulty, 11 with medium exploitability difficulty, and 6 with hard exploitability difficulty. \XS{In addition, we incorporated 11 Capture The Flag (CTF) challenges from HackTheBox to simulate more challenging and realistic scenarios.
+These challenges are used in Section~\ref{subsec:practicality} for a practicality study and in Section~\ref{subsec:comparison} for the comparative evaluation with PentestGPT.} This diverse and realistic collection of vulnerable environments ensures a comprehensive assessment.